morrislab/metient/README.md

 ## System requirements
 ### Hardware requirements
-Metient compute requirements depend on the input size of the data.
+Compute requirements depend on the input size of the data.
 Inputs with less than ~50 tree nodes and 6 tumor sites can be run on any computer with sufficient RAM.
 Inputs with larger tree sizes or tumor sites should use a GPU along with a larger amount of CPU RAM.
 No extra configuration is needed to run Metient on GPU.

 ### Software requirements
 Metient has been tested on macOS Sonoma (14.4) and CentOS Linux 7 (Core).